Aironi: History

 After several failed attempts, there was doubt that a deal for Italian entry into the Celtic League would be completed in time for the 2010–11 season, with the Scots delaying support for entry until changes were made to the Celtic League management structure.
-In February 2010 it was announced that the planned expansion of the Celtic League was to be pust on hold.
+In February 2010 it was announced that the planned expansion of the Celtic League was to be put on hold.
 The reasons were the insistence by existing members that the Italian teams could be ejected after three years.
 Also the financial demands the league placed on the Italians could not be met.
 The existing teams said this was to cover the need to have larger squads to cover the extra fixtures and additional travel expenses.
 Agreement was reached in early March 2010 to allow Italian teams entry to the Celtic League in time for the 2010–11 season.
 The clubs would also be guaranteed places annually into the Heineken Cup that had previously been awarded to the two top teams in the National Championship of Excellence.

 Italy had failed to make an impact in the Six Nations Championship tournament since joining 10 years earlier.
 This was largely blamed on the fact their best players did not have a competitive enough domestic tournament or were forced to play abroad.
 The fact that the Six Nations decider in 2009 between Wales and Ireland featured 42 Celtic League players out of 44 in their squads supported this notion.
 Most Italian players played in France's Top 14.
 In order to ensure the new teams delivered players for the national side the Federazione Italiana Rugby put incentives in place for the new teams.
 The successful franchises would receive financial support from the FIR to recruit national team players at the time playing abroad and fresh home-grown talent.
 Signing one of Italy's top players, most of whom play abroad, would net clubs €50,000, while other lesser players, mostly plying their trade in the Italian Super 10 series (Italy's top flight league at the time), would scoop €30,000 and €20,000 bonuses.

 It was proposed initially that Aironi would join along with a new team Praetorians Roma, but Benetton Treviso were nominated instead of Roma.
 Treviso and Duchi Nord-Ovest could not agree to form one club to represent the Veneto region and lost out in the first round of bidding despite the region being the traditional home of Italian rugby.
 However Roma failed to satisfy the evaluators of their financial muscle and Treviso were nominated in their stead.
 This was boosted by Treviso's defeat of USA Perpignan in the Heineken Cup.
 Roma were to be based at the Stadio Flaminio in Rome, where Six Nations matches had been staged.